johandersson/eatthefrog/README.md

 You can search tasks and also add outlook notes.

+## Requirements
-Assumes you have outlook installed on Windows.
+Assumes you have Microsoft Outlook installed on Windows.
 (And excel if you want to export time reports).

-See releases for an alpha .exe version.